madvas/gae-angular-material-starter/README.md

 And that's it!
 Your next big thing is out!

 ##What's left to do?
-* Yeoman generator - soon to be done
-* Tests - hopefully, soon to be done
+* Tests - soon to be done
 * Docs/Tutorial - Although, docs doesn't exist yet, code is heavily commented, so you know what's going on :)

 ##Contribute!